Heat a gas grill to medium high.

 coat the chicken well.

 Spread the chicken out on the grill, watching the heat carefully; there may be a few flare-ups.
 Cover the grill.
-Grill the chicken on one side until golden-brown grill marks form, 2 to 3 min.
-Rotate the chicken 90 degrees and grill for another 2 to 3 min. (to get a crosshatch of golden grill marks); flip and repeat on the other side, grilling for another 4 to 5 min. (for a total cooking time of 8 to 10 min.) until cooked through.
+Grill the chicken on one side until golden-brown grill marks form, 2 to 3 minutes.
+Rotate the chicken 90 degrees and grill for another 2 to 3 minutes (to get a crosshatch of golden grill marks); flip and repeat on the other side, grilling for another 4 to 5 minutes (for a total cooking time of 8 to 10 minutes), until cooked through.
 The chicken should be firm and golden brown all over.
 Arrange on a platter to serve family style.

-Serve with Grilled Potato Fries or Grilled Fingerling Potato Salad with Creamy Herb Dressing
+Serve with Grilled Potato Fries or Grilled Fingerling Potato Salad with Creamy Herb Dressing.

 nutrition information (per serving):

 based on eight servings, Calories

-photo: Scott Phillips
+Photo: Scott Phillips